awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Enforce Network Isolation for Training Jobs<a name="sagemaker-condition-isolation"></a>

-The following policy restricts an IAM user to enable network isolation when creating training jobs by using the `sagemaker:NetworkIsolation` condition key:
+The following policy restricts a user to enable network isolation when creating training jobs by using the `sagemaker:NetworkIsolation` condition key:

 ```
 {